 The script has been “in development” for about six years.
 It has had two full readings with different casts.
 Scenes have been rewritten, added, removed—one turned into a short screenplay—new characters have come in, old characters cut, and now, ten titles later, the kaleidoscope is clear.
 I have reached the statute of limitations on re-writes and either I make this thing or I go up in smoke.
 Most of what I write takes place in the domestic briar-patch and the driving action of this project is to present the male/female disconnect across a broad cultural spectrum.
 The story is about movement, advancement, and the invisibility of change.
 Who will carry their lives forward and who will stay stuck in the chase-to-nowhere.
 What seems like a possible love story hits the rocks of reality and what seems like an impossible marriage extracts its bond of renewal from a dream of death.

 I have always been more fascinated by the irrational swirl of interior particles of the human condition than the linear logic of exterior plots.
 In assembling and arranging these particles, a story emerges in the same way that images evolve from the points of color used by the Impressionists.
-My approach is a form of psychological pointillism and my portraits and landscapes capture movements of the interior.
+My approach is a form of psychological pointillism whose aim is to capture exposures of the interior.
 My target is not the rational vein.
 I’d rather tap into the subjective and spontaneous eye—the private eye, of the viewer.
-I seek a style that shifts like smoke in a light breeze, striking a shape one minute, striking another the next, a dream style that heightens one reality then becomes another without transition, or the transition itself becomes the brief reality.
+I seek a style that shifts like clouds, striking a shape one minute, striking another the next, a dream style that heightens one reality then becomes another without transition, or the transition itself becomes the brief reality.
 The films I like best are those which put me in places without the breadcrumbs to tell me how I got there.
-My goal and style, then, is that of the private eye or, the private “I”.
+My goal and style is that of the private eye or, the private “I”.
 Our inner lives, our secrets, our privacies—all these comprise the impressionistic world of the Interior, the Drama of the Private “I”.